What Documents Do I Need for Mortgage Approval?

 USDA Loan-Specific Items

-- Verification of household income for all occupants
+- Verification of household income for all adult occupants

 Why Lenders Need These Documents